 Shut off the power supply and wait for about a minute before turning it back on.
 You may need to reset the clock and any other machine preferences you may have had before.

 You can then try to run a brewing cycle either with or without coffee to see if the machine dispenses the correct amount of water.
+If the coffee maker still doesn’t dispense the correct amount of hot water, you’ve got a blockage somewhere along the way inside the machine.

 When the water or coffee can’t flow freely, the machine may sense that there’s too much pressure building up and cut the brewing process sooner than it should.